-Studies included:
+Studies included: One randomized controlled trial

-The pCODR systematic review included one double-blind, phase 3, randomized controlled trial, coBRIM, comparing cobimetinib plus vemurafenib with vemurafenib plus placebo in adult patients with previously untreated unresectable locally advanced or metastatic BRAF V600 mutation-positive melanoma.
+The pCODR systematic review included one double-blind, phase 3, randomized controlled trial (RCT), coBRIM, which compared cobimetinib plus vemurafenib with vemurafenib plus placebo in adult patients with previously untreated unresectable locally advanced or metastatic BRAF V600 mutation-positive melanoma.

-The key inclusion criteria required that patients have an ECOG performance status of 0 or 1, naïve to treatment for unresectable locally advanced or metastatic melanoma, documented BRAF V600 mutation-positive disease, measurable disease by RECIST 1.1, and adequate hematologic values and organ function.
+The key inclusion criteria required that patients have an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1, be naive to treatment for unresectable locally advanced or metastatic melanoma, and have documented BRAF V600 mutation-positive disease, measurable disease by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1, and adequate hematologic values and organ function.
 Treatment was continued until disease progression or unacceptable toxicity.

-The pCODR review also provided contextual information on a critical appraisal of a network meta-analysis comparing cobimetinib plus vemurafenib to dabrafenib alone and to dabrafenib plus trametinib. pERC noted that differences in some trial characteristics and a paucity of information on other trial and patient characteristics increased the uncertainty in the estimates of effect provided for cobimetinib plus vemurafenib compared with either dabrafenib alone or dabrafenib plus trametinib, thus limiting the interpretation of these results.
+The pCODR review also provided contextual information on a critical appraisal of a network meta-analysis (NMA) comparing cobimetinib plus vemurafenib with dabrafenib alone and with dabrafenib plus trametinib. pERC noted that differences in some trial characteristics and a paucity of information on other trial and patient characteristics increased the uncertainty in the estimates of effect provided for cobimetinib plus vemurafenib compared with either dabrafenib alone or dabrafenib plus trametinib, thus limiting the interpretation of these results.

-In addition, the pERC review provided contextual information of a non-comparative phase I trial (BRIM7) investigating cobimetinib plus vemurafenib in two cohorts of patients with unresectable locally advanced or metastatic melanoma.
-Cohort 1 included patients who had recently progressed on treatment with vemurafenib (n=66).
-Cohort 2 include patients who were previously treated, but naïve to previous BRAF or MEK inhibitor therapy or patients who had not received previous therapy for advanced melanoma (n=63).
+In addition, the pERC review provided contextual information of a non-comparative phase 1 trial (BRIM7) investigating cobimetinib plus vemurafenib in two cohorts of patients with unresectable locally advanced or metastatic melanoma.
+Cohort 1 included patients who had recently progressed on treatment with vemurafenib (n = 66).
+Cohort 2 included patients who were previously treated, but naive to previous BRAF or MEK inhibitor therapy or patients who had not received previous therapy for advanced melanoma (n = 63).